kahsing/kahsing.github.io/_posts/2019-08-15-deployment-script-lambda.md

 read: 10 min
 ---

-<p>We will learn how to write some simple shell script and execute it.
+We will learn how to write some simple shell script and execute it.
 This is a demonstration on how to deploy lambda function through AWS CLI, executing built script from EC2 instance.
-Before you going further in this read, please make sure you having enough understanding on [Lambda function Versioning]({% post_url 2019-08-10-lambda-version-alias %})</p>.
+Before you going further in this read, please make sure you having enough understanding on [Lambda function Versioning]({% post_url 2019-08-10-lambda-version-alias %}).

 <p>Let's create this .sh for lambda function publish and update, targetting NodeJs Runtime for the time being.
 Also, please consider below scenario: </p>